-SUBCHAPTER A. GENERAL FUNDING PROGRAM PROVISIONS
+SUBCHAPTER A: GENERAL FUNDING PROGRAM PROVISIONS.

-Sec.
-173.101.
-APPLICABILITY.
+RULE § 173.101 APPLICABILITY

-- (a) The Texas Legislature authorized the Texas Indigent Defense Commission (Commission) to direct the Comptroller to distribute Fair Defense Account funds and other appropriated funds, including grants, to counties and other eligible entities enumerated in section 79.037.
-Government Code, to provide indigent defense services.
+(a) The Texas Legislature authorized the Texas Indigent Defense Commission (Commission) to direct the Comptroller to distribute Fair Defense Account funds and other appropriated funds, including grants, to counties and other eligible entities enumerated in section 79.037, Government Code, to provide indigent defense services.
 It further authorized the Commission to monitor grants and enforce compliance with grant terms.
-Subchapters A - D of this chapter apply to all indigent defense grants and other funds awarded to counties by the Commission.
+Subchapters A - D of this chapter apply to all indigent defense grants and other funds awarded to counties or other eligible entities by the Commission.
 Subchapter A of this chapter covers the general provisions for funding.
 Subchapter B of this chapter addresses funding types, eligibility, and general provisions of grant funding.
 Subchapter C of this chapter sets out the rules related to administering grants.
+Subchapter D of this chapter specifies rules regarding fiscal and program monitoring and audits.
+A commissionfunded grantee must comply with the provisions of Subchapters A - D of this chapter in effect on the date the grant is awarded by the Commission, unless a subsequent effective date is specified by the Commission in an original grant award or a grant adjustment.
+Grantees must comply with all applicable state and federal statutes, rules, regulations, and guidelines.
+In instances where both federal and state requirements apply to a grantee, the more restrictive requirement applies.

-Subchapter D of this chapter specifies rules regarding fiscal and program monitoring and audits. - (b) Only counties in Texas and other eligible entities enumerated in section 79.037, Government Code, are eligible to receive grants or other funds from the Commission. - (c) The Commission may distribute grants in accordance with its policies and based on official submissions and reports provided by grantees.
-These funds must be used to support or improve indigent defense systems in the county and are subject to all applicable conditions contained in this chapter.
+(b) Only counties in Texas and other eligible entities enumerated in section 79.037, Government Code, are eligible to receive grants or other funds from the Commission.

+(c) The Commission may distribute grants in accordance with its policies and based on official submissions and reports provided by grantees.
+These funds must be used to support or improve indigent defense systems in Texas counties and are subject to all applicable conditions contained in this chapter.